wigahluk/catufol/README.md

         ...
       ],
-      "devEntryFile": "./app/main.ts", // It will default to ./app/main.ts if not provided "prodEntryFile": "./app/main-build.ts" // It will default to ./app/main.ts if not provided }
+      "devEntryFile": "./app/main.ts", // It will default to ./app/main.ts if not provided "prodEntryFile": "./app/main-build.ts" // It will default to ./app/main.ts if not provided, "karmaFiles": [...] // This can be used to insert files in the files configuration for Karma. if you need any.By default catufol will load some needed files.
+    }

 It may be helpful to add some scripts to your `package.json` file: